BensonDynamics/bensondynamics.github.io_archive/_pages/portfolio/index.md

 - Developed software tool for tracking changes in customer purchase requests, saving hours of work every month for project managers and executives.
 - Led sprue picker (robotics) implementation of TG’s next-generation presses.
 - Designed quick-change system for sprue picker end of arm tools.
-- Programmed complicated picking operations for tools with intricate cavities
+- Programmed complicated picking operations for tools with intricate cavities.